rnajena/Nanopore_Seq_Metaanalysis/README.md

 # Metaanalysis of >200 nanopore sequencing runs <br /> (Meyer et al., 2023)

 ### Goal
 Over the course of many years we have sequenced RNA and DNA from a large variety of species.
 When we compared different sequencing runs we have noticed that the performance of Oxford Nanopore Minion flow cells varied drastically across runs.
-In order systematically analyse which factors do or do not influence the lifetime of a flowcell (and consequently the number of sequenced bases) we analyses several parameters that vary across sequencing runs.
+In order to systematically analyse which factors do or do not influence the lifetime of a flowcell (and consequently the number of sequenced bases) we analysed several parameters that vary across sequencing runs.

 ### Input data from the wetlab
 - Data related to wetlab (e.g. amount of library loaded on flowcell etc) was manually gathered by the staff in the laboratory.
 All information can be found at ./_data/wetlab_data_230607.csv.